Paritosh1698/vertex-ai-conversational-agent/README.md

-# Vertex AI Conversational Agent using Agent Builder
+# Vertex AI Conversational Agent using AI Applications

 ## Overview
-This project demonstrates the design and implementation of a conversational AI agent using **Google Cloud Vertex AI Agent Builder**.
-The agent is built using a low-code approach and supports multi-agent orchestration to handle complex user queries through a chat-based interface.
+This project demonstrates the design and implementation of a conversational AI agent using **Google Cloud Vertex AI Applications**.
+The agent is built using a Natural Language approach and supports multi-agent orchestration to handle complex user queries through a chat-based interface.

 Instead of custom Python tools, the agent is extended using **REST APIs** defined via an **OpenAPI schema**, enabling real-time data access and external system integration.